 4. Call to Action!

 (Also known as a CTA.)
-This is simple, but very important.
+The CTA may be simple, but very important.
 Make sure to tell people what you want them to do next.
 Take the guessing out of the equation.
 CTA’s can be as simple as “Visit our website for more details!”
 Or “Schedule your appointment today!”
 Another one can be “Don’t delay, limited supply available!
 Visit us today.”
-These examples can really help get the customers moving.
+These examples can help get the customers moving.

 5. Contact Info